AstraZeneca/chemicalx/docs/source/notes/tutorial.rst

 --------------

 We already have a generator to create batches of data.
-Now we will need a model, optimizer and appropriate loss function.
+Now we will need a model, optimizer, and appropriate loss function.
 We import the ``torch`` library and ``DeepSynergy`` from the ``models`` namespace of the library.
-We create a ``DeepSynergy`` model instance and set the number of input channels to be compatible wit the ``DrugCombdDB`` dataset.
-We define an ``Adam`` optimizer and a binary cross entropy instance to accumulate the loss values.
+We create a ``DeepSynergy`` model instance and set the number of input channels to be compatible with the ``DrugCombdDB`` dataset.
+We define an ``Adam`` optimizer and a binary cross-entropy instance to accumulate the loss values.
 Using these the model is trained for a single epoch.
-In each step we reset the gradients to be zero, make a predictions, calculate the loss value, backpropagate and make a step with the optimizer.
+In each step, we reset the gradients to be zero, make predictions, calculate the loss value, backpropagate and make a step with the optimizer.

 .. code-block:: python